argythana/dev_boilerplate_course/README.md

 Therefore, it is highly recommended to complete the tasks and assignments before each next lecture and attend all lectures.

 Support is provided on a personal basis via the e-class platform, the GitHub repository and "on-demand" meetings.
 Announcements are made via the e-class platform.
-The course is graded with a final in-person exam on material of the first four lectures.

 ## Goals
 At the end of the course, students should be able to: